Newland-A/Newland-A.github.io/_posts/2020-07-30-the_decision_to_become_a_software_engineer.markdown

 I finished my prepwork for Flatiron on July 17th.
 My cohort doesn't start til August 17th.
 I have a whole month to wait for it to start.
 During this time I have created my first website of being back in the game.
 I'm currently working on my own blog post.
 I have still spent 6 to 8 hrs a day studying, practicing code and finding the answers to my puzzle.

 So, that's brings my journey to now.
 A little insight into where I want to be 10 years from now.
 Is in a great company being able to work from home and work where ever I am in the world.
 Have the flexibility of being on the water, in the mountains, or just a long road trip.
 While earning a respectable income to have financial and life freedom.
 I have the drive to succeed and accomplish the goals for the company and myself.
+I am willing to put in the long hours that is required to learn as much as I can during these beginning stages.
+WIth everyday my knowledge will grow and the things I am Having to think about now, will be second nature as long as I keep going and stay driven.

 This is my first blog post I am open to any advice, improvements and suggestions.
 Thank you for taking the time to read a bit about my journey.
 I look forward to learning as much as possible and forever furthering my career by continuing to always keep learning.